Referral code example: Something like SAVE50 or EMILY2025 is easy to remember, simple to share, and designed to reward.

 Gymshark

 Gymshark is one of the world’s most recognized fitness apparel and accessories brands.
 It has earned a significant following among fitness enthusiasts and athletes due to its fashionable fitness apparel.
-Gymshark also uses referrals to raise awareness of its products and reward its participants for bringing in new clients.
+Gymshark also utilizes unique referral codes to increase awareness of its products and reward participants for referring new clients.

 Their referral code is a simple promotional code that the referred client types in at checkout to receive a discount on their purchase.
-Conversely, the referrer gets a small commission whenever anyone purchases a Gymshark product using their referral code.
+Conversely, the referrer gets a small commission whenever anyone purchases a Gymshark product using their unique referral codes and links.

 Dropbox

-Dropbox is another classic example of a brand that grew remarkably by starting a referral program.
+Dropbox is another classic example of a brand that grew remarkably by starting its own referral program.
 The brand launched its double-sided referral program, in which both the referrer and the referred client received free storage space.
 The program boosted signups by a whopping 60% in just 15 months.

 After clients sign up for a Dropbox account, they’re automatically assigned a unique referral link to share among friends.
 And the incentives vary by value.
 A Dropbox Basic account gets 500 MB per referral, while a Plus account gets 1 GB for every referral.

-The Dropbox referral code (highlighted in yellow) combines lower and uppercase letters and random numbers.
-It is inside a link to make it easier to share.
+The Dropbox referral unique code (highlighted in yellow) combines lowercase and uppercase letters and random numbers.
+It is inside a unique referral link to make it easier to share.

 Wine Insiders